Saving Red Wolves in the Wild with Amazing Foster Den Families

 The wild pups are stimulated to urinate on new pups so they will have the scent of the wild litter.
 When the mother comes back, she accepts them and raises them as if they are her own.

 Part of this success may be due to the strong family ties red wolf breeding pairs have in the wild.
 They typically stay together for life and have new litters together every year.
 And often older sibling offspring from the previous year will stick around with the family and help feed and raise the new pups.

 One of the wildlife experts leading the fostering program said, ” The stars have to align just right for this to work.”
 And thankfully, the Red Wolf Recovery Program had been working wonderfully.

 But the U.S. Fish and Wildlife Service may now significantly cut efforts to save red wolves in the wild.

-This represents a significant shift in the Service’s resource allocations – focusing on the approximately 200 red wolves located at captive breeding facilities across the country.
-Because of this shift, the 45 red wolves remaining in the wild face a very uncertain future.
+This represents a significant shift in the Service’s resource allocations.
+Because of this shift, the 40 red wolves remaining in the wild face a very uncertain future.